Lasix- The Nitty-Gritty What Does Lasix Actually Do?

 By: Victoria Paige Galindo

 Lasix has been covered head to toe in recent years and even more so now in-light of the influx of horse deaths at Santa Anita park.
-It’s receiving a lot of blame and has easily become one of the most hotly debated topics in the horse racing world.
-But despite all of its coverage, is it really getting total coverage?
+Lasix is receiving a lot of blame and has easily become one of the most hotly debated topics in the horse racing world.
+But despite all of the coverage on lasix, is it really getting total coverage?
 There’s no need for another article spelling out how Lasix is used to help horses suffering from EIPH (exercise induced pulmonary hemorrhage) and the controversy therein.
 In matters of debate, it’s not enough to focus on the surface of a cause and effect relationship, like Lasix draining blood from a horse’s lungs.
 There should be more attention focusing on the details of how Lasix works once inside the horse.

 By nature, Lasix is a diuretic which means the horse will urinate in large amounts when the drug is administered.
 This seems far removed from draining blood in the lungs so where is the correlation?
 To fully understand this process, Lasix itself has to undergo a dissection.